Are you thinking of moving to Scotland?

 There is no doubt about it, Scotland comes to nature and wildlife, Scotland comes into its own.

-It is another important area which requires some thought and planning before your move.
+It is another important area which requires some thought and planning before your move if you have or are planning a family.

 Distinct from the rest of the United Kingdom, Scottish education offers a characteristic emphasis on a broader free-thinking education to over 700,000 children across the country.

-Like the UK it is mandatory for all children between the ages of 5-18 to attend school.
+Like the rest of the UK, it is mandatory for all children between the ages of 5-18 to attend school.

 Children are taught under a system known as Curriculum for Excellence, which places an emphasis on interdisciplinary learning and skills development.